mikeobrien/SimpleConfig/README.md

 </configuration>
 ```

-SimpleConfig also supports the `XmlElementAttribute` so you can also override the element name:
+SimpleConfig also supports `XmlTypeAttribute` and `XmlElementAttribute` so you can also override the element and type names:

 ```csharp
 ...